DecioXXIV/DecioXXIV/README.md

 👨‍💻 In this repository you will find:
   - A project related to the Object Oriented Programming course, attended in 2020-2021.
   - Some projects related to the Web-Based Information Systems course, attended in 2021-2022.
+  - A collection of solved Networking Exercises, related to the Infrastructure of Computer Network course, attended in 2022-2023.
   - Projects related to the Explainable AI, addressed from 2022.

 Achievements: